jhermsmeier/node-ramdisk/README.md

 Thing is, it allocates sparsely (with the worst possible allocator (if you can even call it that) ever written to date) - meaning - you can specify 4 GB as size & you won't occupy 4 GB of memory, until you actually write to every sector.

-## Schrödinger's Issues

-Issues that may, or may not appear during usage.

-- The cluster allocator isn't tested very well, and might just not put your data somewhere
-- Same thing goes for reading, but in reverse - you might not get it back out again
-- Also, it doesn't allocate the defined size in advance, it's totally possible to run out of memory during operation
-- Partitioning will most likely fail || break - I was lazy & just copied it from `blockdevice`
-- That's all I can think of right now...
-If anything breaks, write an issue, please :)

 ## Usage